vjeantet/alerter/README.md

 * change the close button label.
 * change the actions dropdown label.
 * play a sound while delivering the alert notification.
-* json output on alert's event (closed, timeout, replied, activated...)
+* value or json output on alert's event (closed, timeout, replied, activated...)
 * close the alert notification on SIGINT, SIGTERM.

 ## Download